renovatebot/renovate/docs/usage/getting-started/use-cases.md

 Renovate's "Dependency Dashboard" capability is supported on platforms which support dynamic Markdown checkboxes (GitHub, GitLab, and Gitea).
 When enabled, an issue titled "Dependency Dashboard" is created which lists all updates which are pending, in progress, or were previously closed ignored.

-Importantly, it also enables the concept of "Dependency Dashboard Approval", meaning that configured PRs won't be raised automatically and will instead only be created once the corresponding checkbox is clicked in the dashboard.
+Importantly, it also enables the concept of "Dependency Dashboard Approval", meaning that configured PRs won't be raised automatically and will instead only be created once the corresponding checkbox is clicked on the dashboard.
 This can be an improvement in two ways:

 - By not raising PRs automatically, it can allow users to request them on-demand at times when they are ready to take action on them, and